haya-finance/haya-smart-contracts/README.md

 # Haya Finance Smart Contracts

 Welcome to the Haya Finance Smart Contracts repository.
-This repository contains the smart contracts for the Haya Finance ecosystem, built on Ethereum.
+This repository contains the smart contracts for the Haya Finance ecosystem, built on Arbitrum.

 ## Overview